danmindru/responsive-html-email-signature/README.md

 ```

 ### Generating multiple emails from the same config (for your colleagues too!)
-Use an array instead of object in `conf.json`, having multiple configs like the one above:
+To generate multiple templates, use an array instead of an object in `conf.json`, like so:
 ```json
 [
   {...conf1},